What is Target Marketing? The Good, The Bad, and The Ugly

 The plain truth is that target marketing can be time-consuming; the evaluation of the brand and the target audience will follow a specific due process that might take a long while to go and could lead to much time spent just deciding the target audience to go for.

 The next thing you'll have to worry about is a misrepresentation, or you could even go as far as stereotyping the group of people you have selected as your target audience.
-When that happens, you'll spend a lot more reevaluating your audience.
+When that happens, you'll spend a lot more time reevaluating your audience.

 Misrepresentation of your target audience is highly possible.
 Evaluating the audience takes time because you must study what they like and respond positively.
-If you pass across a message they don't relate to or don't understand, that will affect your brand negatively.

-It should be inclusive in a way that isn't obvious.
+It should be inclusive without being obvious.

 The Ugly: Stiff Competition

-The thing about any marketing at all is that you're bound to run into one kind of competition or the other; in some cases, competition could be very high, and you will have no breathing space to relax after all the work is done, this is because the work is never really done.
+The thing about any marketing at all is that you're bound to run into one kind of competition or the other; in some cases, competition could be very high, and you will have no breathing space to relax after all the work is done.
+This is because the work is never really done.

 When it comes to target marketing, you'll have to note that many other brands may offer the same goods and services to the same target audience you are offering yours to.